How focusing on process (not outcome) improves performance

 So how did she fix it: focus on the task at hand

 She made herself going back to the basics.
 She limited herself to only to focus on her tasks for the race.
 In sports psychology, this is called focusing on the process – instead of the outcome.
 For her that meant to focus on just joining the next little group of runners 50 meter in the race, or defend her position, eat a gel etc. Not more!

 Once she caught up to them, there was the next task waiting.

 She did not focus on her lousy physical feeling, the rain, the other runners who were doing fine – once she reached the little goal she felt she accomplished something.
 And moved on.
 Ticking one goal, then the next.
 Etcetera.

 It paid off.
 She won the Boston Marathon in 2hr 39min 54sec, despite feeling awful for most of the duration of the race.
 Listen to the full interview here.

-In my business coaching I focus on self-talk and how to manage it.
+In my business coaching and online coaching I focus on self-talk and how to manage it.

-For more info on my coaching: send an email to email@example.com or go to Contact
+For more info: send an email to email@example.com or go to Contact